sushimig/listfiles-cli/README.md

 # listfiles-cli
 listfiles-cli is a tool which can display a directory name and its file's names.
-Use this if you want to visualize directory structure and format into some kinds of data.
+Use this if you want to visualize directory structure and format into some kinds of data to share documents!

 ## Installation